 WWE Royal Rumble: Refresh your memory of the previous 10 winners

-Thirty of the finest wrestlers in WWE are headed to Philadelphia on Sunday with one target: to win the Royal Rumble Match and, with it, the WWE World Heavyweight Championship.
+Thirty of the finest wrestlers in WWE are headed to San Antonio on Sunday with one target: to win the Royal Rumble Match.

 Read below to see who emerged victorious from the previous 10 Rumbles, who they conquered along the way and, most importantly, whether they went on to win the big one at WrestleMania...

 The Deadman came to life in 2007, surprisingly becoming the first man to win the Rumble having entered the match at No 30.
 The Phenom was joined in the final four by Shawn Michaels, Randy Orton and Edge, but after The Heartbreak Kid eliminated the latter duo, an epic brawl materialised.

 Undertaker survived a vicious Superkick from Michaels - who he would later face at WrestleMania 25 and end the career of at WrestleMaina 26 - and eventually eliminated the Icon to book his berth at WrestleMania 23.